vandanal187/1/Using-Tone.js-with-React-or-Vue.md

-This is a place to add any gotcha's and tips for people combining Tone.js with React or Vue
+This is a place to add any gotcha's and tips for people combining Tone.js with React or Vue.

 ## Basic example in vanilla JS, React, and Vue